juniajacinto7/Fresno-Neuro-Android-App/README.md

-# Fresno Institute of Neuroscience - Medical Android Application
+# Fresno Institute of Neuroscience - Diagnostical Medical Android Application for Chronic Illness

 ## Table of Contents